dave1010/pandora/README.md

 `docker-run.sh` will then mount them into `/pandora/WORKDIR/`, allowing ChatGPT to read and write them.

-On a Mac, `ls -l` seems to show an extra metadata flag on the file.
+Side note: On a Mac, `ls -l` seems to show an extra metadata flag files that Pandora creates in mounted folders.
 This seems to have no effect.
-Hou can run `xattr -d com.apple.provenance` to remove it if you want.
+You can run `xattr -d com.apple.provenance` to remove the metadata flag if you want.

 ## Usage with Other Docker Containers